 Derbyshire drivers warned of road closures this week

-Derbyshire's drivers will have road closures to avoid nearby on the National Highways network this week.
+Drivers in Derbyshire will have 12 major road closures to watch out for this week.

 • M1, from midnight, January 12 to 11.59pm February 12, slight delays (under 10 minutes): M1.
 Abnormal load travelling from Hucknall to Doncaster.